11 Tips for Clean Eating During the Holidays

 Read on to discover 11 practical tips for maintaining your healthy lifestyle throughout the holiday season.

-So, when planning meals for holiday parties or your weekly menu:
+To help stick to your healthy choices, remember these tips when planning meals for holiday parties or your weekly menu:

 - Ensure your festive table contains plenty of nutritious vegetables.